pdil/usmap/cran-comments.md

 is unlikely to change often (at most once per year).
 Here is the ```R CMD check``` output:
 ```
-checking installed package size ...
+❯ checking installed package size ...
 NOTE
-  installed size is  7.0Mb
+    installed size is  8.4Mb
     sub-directories of 1Mb or more:
+      doc       1.6Mb
-    extdata   6.2Mb
+      extdata   6.4Mb
 ```

-## Reverse dependencies
+## Downstream dependencies

-There are no reverse dependencies.
+I have also run R CMD check on downstream dependencies of usmap:

+* refuge